Interesting and confusing aspects of Colombian Spanish

 This dialect is generally well known for being probably the clearest Spanish in the world and telenovelas, hearing Shakira, and meeting several Colombians I had met in my travels confirmed this.
 But living in the country itself has changed my mentality about all Spanish in Colombia being so easy to understand.

-For example, I was going out with a girl from the coast (a Costeña), and had such trouble understanding her accent that I constantly had to ask her to repeat what she had just said.
+For example, I had a friend whose accent I had such trouble understanding that I had to ask him to repeat what he had just said.
 (Pronunciation rather than actual vocabulary was the problem).
 This means you can expect huge variations within the country!

 I didn't have problems understanding accents of pretty much everyone else though.
 “Paisas” (residents of Antioquia, with Medellín as its capital) are easy enough to understand, but colour up their speech quite a lot.
 Because of this I actually found it way more fun talking to them!